Mechanised Infantry Regiment

-The Mechanised Infantry Regiment is an infantry regiment of the Indian Army, comprising 27 battalions dispersed under various armoured formations throughout India.
-Together with the 21 battalions of Brigade of the Guards, they form part of the Mechanised Infantry arm, which along with the Armoured Corps form the Mechanised Forces.
+The Mechanised Infantry Regiment is an infantry regiment of the Indian Army, comprising 27 battalions (including 3 tracked and 2 wheeled reconnaissance and support battalions) dispersed under various armoured formations throughout India.
+Together with the 23 battalions of Brigade of the Guards, they form part of the Mechanised Infantry arm, which along with the Armoured Corps form the Mechanised Forces.

 History

 The Mechanised Infantry Regiment is one of the youngest regiments in the army and was the mastermind of General K Sundarji, who had the foresight to cater to the needs of a modern army.
 After the Indo-Pakistani War of 1965, a need was felt to give infantry battalions greater mobility, especially when operating with armoured formations.
 In 1969, 1st Madras became the first infantry unit to be equipped with the armoured personnel carrier (APC) TOPAS.
 In 1970, nine more of the oldest battalions from various infantry regiments were equipped with APCs, these included TOPAS, SKOT and BTR-60.
 These battalions remained affiliated with their erstwhile Infantry Regiments and Regimental Centres and did not form a separate regiment.
 Eventually, fourteen old infantry battalions were mechanised.

 During the Indo-Pakistani War of 1971, some of these battalions saw action as part of combat groupings with armoured units for the first time.